Angela Scarrott, aged 55, was diagnosed with Primary Progressive Multiple Sclerosis last summer, just days before having a cancerous kidney removed.

 The HBO saturation routine of coming to Hewas Water has returned welcome stability to yet another life turned on its head by MS. HBO has made a difference; increasing stamina, delaying the onset of fatigue and reducing some of the unkind symptoms of bladder and bowel, as well as making me feel chirpier overall.
 I now come in once a week for a top-up of HBO, which seems to be enough, followed by a session of physiotherapy in the gym.

-After a cycle warm-up, we are doing a lot of slow, steady work: leaning, rocking and stepping in all directions, while maintaining posture, so the brain gets used to which signal now means which motion – working on a soft beam along the floor certainly heightens the concentration.
+After a cycle warm up, we are doing a lot of slow, steady work: leaning, rocking and stepping in all directions, while maintaining posture, so the brain gets used to which signal now means which motion – working on a soft beam along the floor certainly

 Mel has also put me on a trampette!

 I haven’t managed to have both feet off the floor at the same time on purpose for years!
 Only very gentle little bounces, marching, or trotting, but it has me laughing out loud with the joy of it.

 So good for the spirit, as well as the balance training.
 We also practice some complex changes of held balance which are strengthening my feet and legs too.

 Physiotherapy helps me feel more in control of what is happening to me; it is rebuilding my confidence in balance and steadiness of foot.